November 11th, 2018, will see the centenary of the Compiègne Armistice and thus mark one hundred years since the end of World War One.

 In Flanders fields

-While the city of Munich is rightly associated with many positive images, it is also still burdened by its role as former „Hauptstadt der Bewegung“ („Capital of the Movement“)
+While the city of Munich is rightly associated with many positive images, it is also still burdened by its role as former „Hauptstadt der Bewegung“ („Capital of the Movement“)during the Nazi Reign.

 At this time, Königsplatz, designed in the 19th century by Karl von Fischer and Leo von Klenze as a „royal square“ („königlicher Platz“), was transformed.
 The lawn area was paved over with large granite slabs, and Königsplatz was consequently used by the Nazis as a parade ground for elaborate displays of power, involving thousands of troops.